J-Rios/thehal/README.md

 ## Characteristics

-- **Structured:** The project must keep a clean and simple structure to avoid innecesary complexity that could affect the maintenanance.
+- **Structured:** The project must keep a clean and simple structure to avoid unnecessary complexity that could affect the maintenance.

 - **Modular:** The project must keep a modular structure to isolate each supported functionality using different *components* that allows implements new characteristics